- Search The Registry

 Vereen was born Benjamin Augustus Middleton in Laurinburg, North Carolina.
 While still an infant, Vereen and his family relocated to the Bedford-Stuyvesant neighborhood in Brooklyn, New York City.
 He was adopted by James Vereen, a paint factory worker, and his wife, Pauline, who worked as a maid and theatre wardrobe mistress.
 He was raised Pentecostal.

 During his pre-teen years, he exhibited a talent for drama and dance and often performed in local variety shows.
-At the age of 14, Vereen enrolled at the High School of Performing Arts, where he studied under world-renowned choreographers Martha Graham, George Balanchine, and Jerome Robbins.
-Upon his graduation, he struggled to find suitable stage work and was often forced to take odd jobs to supplement his income.
+At 14, Vereen enrolled at the High School of Performing Arts, where he studied under world-renowned choreographers Martha Graham, George Balanchine, and Jerome Robbins.
+Upon graduation, he struggled to find suitable stage work and was often forced to take odd jobs to supplement his income.

-When Vereen was 18 years old, he made his New York stage bow off-off-Broadway in The Prodigal Son at the Greenwich Mews Theater.
+When Vereen was 18, he made his New York stage bow off-off-Broadway in The Prodigal Son at the Greenwich Mews Theater.
 By the following year, he was in Las Vegas, performing in Bob Fosse's production of Sweet Charity, a show with which he toured in 1967–68.
-He returned to New York City to play Claude in Hair in the Broadway production, before joining the national touring company.
+Before joining the national touring company, he returned to New York City to play Claude in Hair in the Broadway production.
 The following year, he was cast opposite Sammy Davis Jr. in the film adaptation of Sweet Charity.
 After developing a rapport with Davis, Vereen was cast as his understudy in the upcoming production of Golden Boy, which toured England and ended the run at the Palladium Theatre in London's West End.
 Vereen was nominated for a Tony Award for Jesus Christ Superstar in 1972 and won a Tony for his appearance in Pippin in 1973.
 Vereen appeared in the Broadway musical Wicked as the Wizard of Oz in 2005.
 Vereen has also performed in one-man shows and actively lectures on black history and inspirational topics.

-Vereen is the godfather of R&B superstar Usher and is also the first cousin once removed of New York Giants running back Shane Vereen.
+Vereen is the godfather of R&B superstar Usher and the first cousin, once removed, of New York Giants running back Shane Vereen.
 In the early 1980s, Vereen moved with his family to Saddle River, New Jersey.
 His 16-year-old daughter, Naja, was killed in an auto accident in 1987 on the New Jersey Turnpike when a truck overturned on her car.
-In 1992, Vereen suffered three accidents in one day, when his car hit a tree causing him to hit his head on the roof of his car, then he suffered a stroke while he was walking on a Malibu highway, apparently veering into the road where he was struck by a car driven by record producer David Foster.
+In 1992, Vereen suffered three accidents in one day when his car hit a tree, causing him to hit his head on the roof of his car.
+He suffered a stroke while walking on a Malibu highway, apparently veering into the road where he was struck by a car driven by record producer David Foster.
 His critical injuries (including a broken leg) required him to undergo arduous physical rehabilitation.
-Vereen has appeared as a public speaker and humanitarian speaking on black history, overcoming adversity, and the importance of continuing education.
+Vereen has appeared as a public speaker and humanitarian, speaking on black history, overcoming adversity, and the importance of continuing education.

-In 2007, he was diagnosed with type 2 diabetes and has a website in which he shares his personal story along with advice from medical experts.
+In 2007, he was diagnosed with type 2 diabetes and has a website where he shares his personal story and advice from medical experts.
 In August 2011, Vereen was named Co-Artistic Director of Tampa's Broadway Theatre Project.
-In September 2012, Vereen filed for divorce from his wife Nancy Bruner Vereen of 36 years, citing irreconcilable differences.
-Sexual harassment allegations.
-According to Variety, "While directing the 2015 production of the musical at the Venice Theatre in Florida, Vereen is alleged to have invited female cast members back to his apartment and goaded them into sex acts.
+In September 2012, Vereen filed for divorce from his wife, Nancy Bruner Vereen, of 36 years, citing irreconcilable differences—sexual harassment allegations.
+Variety said, "While directing the 2015 musical production at the Venice Theatre in Florida, Vereen allegedly invited female cast members back to his apartment and goaded them into sex acts.
 He’s also accused of inappropriate talk and conduct during rehearsals that involved cast members stripping naked, ostensibly as preparation for a show that has, since its original 1967 production, been associated with a famous, full-cast nude scene."
 Vereen has since apologized for his misconduct.

-Vereen was inducted as an honorary member of the Phi Beta Sigma fraternity on April 9, 2019.
+Vereen was inducted as an honorary Phi Beta Sigma fraternity member on April 9, 2019.
 His 55-year-old son, Ben Vereen Jr., passed away in 2020.